Roman86/tailwindcss-scoped-preflight/README.md

 exports.default = config;
 ```

-> Once again - keep custom selectors short, and prefer using just one ruleSelector (should be enough) - it will result in smaller CSS
+> Once again - keep custom selectors short, and prefer using just one selector (should be enough) - it will result in smaller CSS

 # Migration guide (to v3)